Gerontophilia

 Prevalence & culture

 Gerontophilia appears uncommon in the available data, and firm figures do not exist: per the Wikipedia summary of the research, "the prevalence of gerontophilia is unknown."
 The single most-cited proxy is a peer-to-peer network analysis finding that only about 0.15% of pornographic search terms carried gerontophilic themes: a rough indicator of rarity, not a population rate.
+For comparison, large surveys of sexual interest such as Joyal, Cossette & Lapierre (2015) map most fantasies onto "common" or "unusual-but-not-rare" bands, and a preference this specific sits well outside them.
 Dedicated communities are modest, and cultural visibility is limited and mostly tethered to general discussion of large age gaps rather than to any organised subculture.
 Research attention is moderate but is driven largely by the term's place in catalogues of paraphilias.

 Safety, consent & law